Table of Contents Show

 At 6,286 feet above sea level, Rincon de la Vieja is the tallest and most active volcano in Costa Rica’s Guanacaste area.

-Although the Rincon de la Vieja Volcano last erupted in 2011, the geothermal activity below the earth’s surface is still present as evidenced by the region’s numerous vents, geysers, fumaroles, hot springs, and mud pits.
+Although the Rincon de la Vieja Volcano last erupted in 2011, the geothermal activity below the earth’s surface is still present, evidenced by the region’s numerous vents, geysers, fumaroles, hot springs, and mud pits.

-You can also take up treks through various locations with breathtaking ocean views and the chance to see some of the emerging elements of Costa Rican land’s “front row”
+You can also take treks through various locations with breathtaking ocean views and the chance to see some of the emerging elements of Costa Rican land’s “front row.”

 The two main attractions of Rincon de la Vieja are Las Pailas and Santa Maria, whose volcanic attractions stand out.
 Aside from Las Pailas, visitors can also explore La Cangreja Falls, the hidden waterfalls, the crater, and Cerro Von Seebach.

-Its name, which translates to “Corner of the Old Woman,” comes from a folktale about a princess who is native whose father threw her lover into the crater in rage.
+Its name, “Corner of the Old Woman,” comes from a folktale about a princess who is native whose father threw her lover into the crater in rage.
 With the ability to heal, she spends the rest of her life wandering the volcanic slope.
-People who are looking for medical treatments visit “the nook of the old woman” to recover from ailments.
+People seeking medical treatments visit “the nook of the old woman” to recover from ailments.

 Within a short journey, you will pass through a dry forest and a cloudy one.
 The sounds of boiling water, boiling mud, and steam resonate through the air.
-You can witness all of this volcanism in two hours and visit a dry forest, wet forest, humid forest, and cloudy forest.
+You can witness all of this volcanism in two hours and visit a dry, wet, humid, and cloudy forest.

 Hummingbird Trail, Pailas of Cold Water, Enchanted Forest Waterfalls, Hot Springs, and sightseeing places can be found in Santa Maria.

-- Circular Trail of Las Pailas (Boiling Mud Pots Trail): This 2-mile loop will take you past bubbling mud pots, fumaroles, a volcanic (little volcano), and gorgeous views of the volcano, as well as a number of overlooks.
+- Circular Trail of Las Pailas (Boiling Mud Pots Trail): This 2-mile loop will take you past bubbling mud pots, fumaroles, a volcanic (little volcano), and gorgeous views of the volcano, as well as several overlooks.
 You might even come across a little seasonal waterfall during certain seasons (green season).
 This short trial may be completed in an hour.